chengcli/pyharp/docs/source/opacity.rst

 It is also possible that user supplies a function that can compute and return the optical properties without using any data file.
 See :ref:`new_opacity` for more details.

-A complete list of supported opacity types is given in the table below.
+A complete list of built-in opacity types is given in the table below.

 .. _opacity_choices:

-.. list-table:: List of supported opacity types
+.. list-table:: List of built-in opacity types
-  :widths: 15 10 20
+  :widths: 12 10 20
   :header-rows: 1

   * - Key